 Alongside the integrated core curriculum, in your first year, you will increase your grasp of big ideas and trends in healthcare by participating in the Colloquium on Healthcare, a series of candid talks with leaders of hospitals, CEOs of medical device and drug companies, policymakers, and other people shaping the field.
 In addition, you will build your network and benefit from the perspectives and experiences of classmates from all facets of the industry.

 In the second year, you deepen your expertise.
 You take a slate of advanced business and management courses, and a series of deep explorations of topics in healthcare.
 These courses are taught by experts from the School of Management and other parts of the university, including the School of Medicine and the School of Public Health.
-A capstone course structured around major challenges in healthcare, seen through the lens of investors, will deepen your learning and link back to the essential business skills taught in the core.
+For example, one elective course structured around major challenges in healthcare, seen through the lens of investors, will deepen your learning and link back to the essential business skills taught in the core.

-Healthcare Economics: This course will provide an introduction to the economics of healthcare markets with a focus on understanding what is inefficient, what reforms and innovations might make things better and how strategic interactions among firms impact profits, health outcomes, and social welfare.
-Topics covered will include: measuring the value of health and medical care; the role of health insurance and competition among insurers; assessing healthcare delivery facilities such as hospitals, nursing homes and retail clinics; whether pharmaceutical prices are too high and whether we should purchase pharmaceuticals from other counties; lessons from behavioral economics about the role of imperfectly informed consumers; and the impact of the Affordable Care Act on health care in the US.
+This course will provide an introduction to the economics of healthcare markets with a focus on understanding what is inefficient, what reforms and innovations might make things better, and how strategic interactions among firm's impact profits, health outcomes, and social welfare.
+Topics covered include: measuring the value of health and medical care; the role of health insurance and competition among insurers; assessing healthcare delivery facilities such as hospitals, nursing homes, and retail clinics; whether pharmaceutical prices are too high and whether we should purchase pharmaceuticals from other counties; lessons from behavioral economics about the role of imperfectly informed consumers; and the impact of the Affordable Care Act on health care in the US.